electron/electron/docs/api/web-contents.md

 * `options` Object (optional).
 Properties:
   * `detach` Boolean - opens DevTools in a new window

-Opens the developer tools.
+Opens the devtools.

 ### `webContents.closeDevTools()`

-Closes the developer tools.
+Closes the devtools.

 ### `webContents.isDevToolsOpened()`

-Returns whether the developer tools are opened.
+Returns whether the devtools is opened.

+### `webContents.isDevToolsFocused()`

+Returns whether the devtools view is focused .

 ### `webContents.toggleDevTools()`